 5. Romanian isn’t a difficult language

-If you already know any Romance languages, you will be at an immense advantage if you ever plan to learn Romanian.
+If you know any Romance languages, you will be at an immense advantage if you ever plan to learn Romanian.

 Romanian, being a phonetic language, is easy to read or speak.